bradgranath2/DeGoogYourself/README.md

 Test lineage
 sms, wifi, phone calls, coverage, sdcard, crashes

-if a working one is found
+**This is nearly impossible to do without fucking up the backups you just made.
+It at all posible, use a differnt sim.**

+If a working build is found (There is no "Else" here, if there's no build, you fucked up the step where you acquire a compatible device):

-Get the MicroG for LineageOS latest build of the one that worked
+Get the [MicroG for LineageOS](https://lineage.microg.org/) latest build of the one that worked

-Use payload-dumper-go to extract neccesary flash components
+Use [payload-dumper-go](https://github.com/ssut/payload-dumper-go) to extract neccesary flash components

-Follow Lineage install instructions

-minimal setup
+Follow [Lineage install instructions](https://wiki.lineageos.org/devices/dre/install) (**FOR Unlocked OnePlus Nord N200 ONLY!!
+FOLLOW THE INSTRUCTIONS FOR YOUR DEVICE!!** )

+#Minimal Setup

 enable ADB